AlvaRobert/KP.AdvancedCplusplus/index.md

 ### Conclusion

-In my opinion, template meta programming is an interesting type of programming that you should always keep in mind.
+In my opinion, template meta programming is an interesting type of programming that should always be kept in mind.
 For special problems and especially for very time-critical applications, template meta programming can be a good choice.
-However, this is always associated with increased effort in programming and less readable and poorly maintainable code. therefore template meta programming should be used with caution and attention should be paid to how familiar the rest of the team is with the topic.
+However, the use of TMP is always associated with increased effort in programming and less readable and poorly maintainable code.
+Therefore template meta programming should be used with caution and you should always pay attention to how familiar the rest of the team is with the topic.